 16 oz cream cheese + 1/2 cup sugar + 1/2 cup sour cream + 2 eggs

-It produces the best cheesecake filling close to the traditional cheesecake texture: It tastes smooth and creamy, and looks pale with the edges that are barely puffed.
+This ratio produces the best cheesecake filling close to the traditional cheesecake texture.
+It tastes smooth and creamy, and looks pale with the edges that are barely puffed.

 Close the lid “fingertip tight”

+As the jars are cooked in the water bath, it’s important to seal it properly.
 Twist the mason jar lids very gently until “fingertip tight”, which means the lid is barely closed and can be easily open with your fingertips.
 This tightness prevents water from getting into the jar while allows air bubbles to escape.
-If it’s too tight, the jars can crack easily when the trapped air presses against the glass once heated.
+If it’s too tight, the jars can crack when the trapped air presses against the glass once heated.

 Cool at room temperature before moving to the fridge